gemrb/gemrb.github.io/GUIScript/functions/GetSlotItem.md

     * IE_INV_ITEM_STACKED = 0x80,   The item is a stacked item.
   * 'Header'  - Item's extended header assigned to the inventory slot (the ability to use).
 Only applicable to quickslots.
+  * 'Slot'  - The same as the slot parameter.
+  * 'LauncherSlot' - The slot of the launcher, if any, 0 otherwise.

 **See also:** [GetItem](GetItem.md), [Button_SetItemIcon](Button_SetItemIcon.md), [ChangeItemFlag](ChangeItemFlag.md)